dvershinin/pip-safe/README.md

 Place `export PATH=$PATH:$HOME/.local/bin:/usr/local/bin` in your `~/.bashrc` then run `source ~/.bashrc` to apply to current shell.

-### CentOS/RHEL  7, 8
+### CentOS/RHEL  7, 8 and Fedora Linux

     sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm
     sudo yum -y install pip-safe

-Using `pip-safe` command installs stuff using Python 3.
+Using `pip-safe` command installs a program using Python 3, by default.

-You can additionally `yum install pip2-safe` to have `pip2-safe` (would be required for installing apps which support only Python 2).
+If you require to run a legacy app using Python 2, run `yum install pip2-safe` to install Python 2 support.
+Then to install a Python 2 app, use `pip2-safe install <app>`.
+You can still use `pip-safe` as usual, for Python 3 apps.

 ### Other systems

+Please do not use these methods if packages for `pip-safe` are available!

 #### Install `pip-safe` for current user